 3. Using Base Maps from ArcGIS Online

 Up to this point we have just used local GIS data in our display.
 Let's instead using base maps from the ArcGIS Online.
-Use Add Basemap:
+Use Add Basemap (the little arrow to the right of the + for Add Data):